 something peculiar about Texans—we

 love a fighter.
 Our history—and our legends—are full of one-man—and

 one-woman—fights for what the fighter though was right.
 Clara’s fight

 brought an immediate outpouring from around the state.
 Money rolled

 in—and so did sympathy.
-By August, 1904, the
+By August, 1904, the Democratic State Convention

-party’s platform.
 On January 26, 1905, the 29th Legislature appropriated $65,000 to

 the bill.
 The bill provided that the Daughters of the Republic of

 the property to the State of Texas and Governor Lanham conveyed custody

 of the property to the DRT.
 Just in case you think the funds don’t

 quite add up, the DRT raised $10,000 on its own—and yes, Clara got

 her $19,333.77 back—but without interest.

 purchases that would ultimately expand the Alamo